Director of the Australian Council of Learned Academies Limited, Appointed 2018

 Her current research is on a history of child refugees and Australian internationalism during the twentieth century.

-She is currently the President of the Australian Academy of the Humanities and President of the Australian Historical Association.
+She is past President of the Australian Academy of the Humanities and President of the Australian Historical Association.